middas-0706/js-data-connectors/CONTRIBUTING.md

 ### Connector
 `Connector` is responsible for fetching data from the Data Source.
 This object has a `fetchData()` method, which is required for data source-specific implementation.
-It must be an instance of `AbstractStorage`
+It must be an instance of `AbstractConnector`

 ### Storage
 `Storage` is responsible for adding new data and updating existing data in storage.
 Currently, only Google Sheets is supported as a data storage option.